Anon-Planet/thgtoa/guide.md

     -   This backup can be done while the Operating System is running.

     -   This backup will not be encrypted using the disk encryption but using the Backup utility encryption algorithm (which you will have to trust and cannot really control for most).
-Alternatively, you could encrypt the backup media yourself separately (for instance with Veracrypt).We are not aware of any free or non-free utility that natively supports Veracrypt.
+Alternatively, you could encrypt the backup media yourself separately (for instance with Veracrypt).
+We are not aware of any free or non-free utility that natively supports Veracrypt.

     -   Some utilities will allow for differential/incremental backups instead of full backups.